HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/README.md

 **Different trusting relationships**

-* **Parent-Child** – part of the same forest – a child domain retains an implicit two-way transitive trust with its parent.
-This is probably the most common type of trust that you’ll encounter.
+* **Parent-Child Trusts**: This is a common setup within the same forest, where a child domain automatically has a two-way transitive trust with its parent domain.
+Essentially, this means that authentication requests can flow seamlessly between the parent and the child.
-* **Cross-link** – aka a “shortcut trust” between child domains to improve referral times.
-Normally referrals in a complex forest have to filter up to the forest root and then back down to the target domain, so for a geographically spread out scenario, cross-links can make sense to cut down on authentication times.
+* **Cross-link Trusts**: Referred to as "shortcut trusts," these are established between child domains to expedite referral processes.
+In complex forests, authentication referrals typically have to travel up to the forest root and then down to the target domain.
+By creating cross-links, the journey is shortened, which is especially beneficial in geographically dispersed environments.
-* **External** – an implicitly non-transitive trust created between disparate domains. “[External trusts provide access to resources in a domain outside of the forest that is not already joined by a forest trust.](https://technet.microsoft.com/en-us/library/cc773178\(v=ws.10\).aspx)” External trusts enforce SID filtering, a security protection covered later in this post.
+* **External Trusts**: These are set up between different, unrelated domains and are non-transitive by nature.
+According to [Microsoft's documentation](https://technet.microsoft.com/en-us/library/cc773178\(v=ws.10\).aspx), external trusts are useful for accessing resources in a domain outside of the current forest that isn't connected by a forest trust.
+Security is bolstered through SID filtering with external trusts.
-* **Tree-root** – an implicit two-way transitive trust between the forest root domain and the new tree root you’re adding.
-I haven’t encountered tree-root trusts too often, but from the [Microsoft documentation](https://technet.microsoft.com/en-us/library/cc773178\(v=ws.10\).aspx), they’re created when you create a new domain tree in a forest.
-These are intra-forest trusts, and they [preserve two-way transitivity](https://technet.microsoft.com/en-us/library/cc757352\(v=ws.10\).aspx) while allowing the tree to have a separate domain name (instead of child.parent.com).
+* **Tree-root Trusts**: These trusts are automatically established between the forest root domain and a newly added tree root.
+While not commonly encountered, tree-root trusts are important for adding new domain trees to a forest, enabling them to maintain a unique domain name and ensuring two-way transitivity.
+More information can be found in [Microsoft's guide](https://technet.microsoft.com/en-us/library/cc773178\(v=ws.10\).aspx).
-* **Forest** – a transitive trust between two forest root domain.
-Forest trusts also enforce SID filtering.
+* **Forest Trusts**: This type of trust is a two-way transitive trust between two forest root domains, also enforcing SID filtering to enhance security measures.
-* **MIT** – a trust with a non-Windows [RFC4120-compliant](https://tools.ietf.org/html/rfc4120) Kerberos domain.
-I hope to dive more into MIT trusts in the future.
+* **MIT Trusts**: These trusts are established with non-Windows, [RFC4120-compliant](https://tools.ietf.org/html/rfc4120) Kerberos domains.
+MIT trusts are a bit more specialized and cater to environments requiring integration with Kerberos-based systems outside the Windows ecosystem.

 #### Other differences in **trusting relationships**